 - We know that when cooking two meats, one above the other, the fat can drip down and baste the meat below.
 We know that beans that sit below melting fat are magical.

-- We know that a small fat cap will run down over the meat as it is cut adding flavor.
+- We know that a small fat cap will run down over the meat as it is cut, adding flavor.

 The down side of wrapping is that the foil softens the crusty bark.
 You can overcome that by placing the meat over high heat for about 10 minutes per side just before slicing.
 I think wrapping in foil and holding in a faux cambro is essential for tender, juicy brisket.
 The only meat I crutch is brisket.
 In competitions, all the teams crutch their brisket as well as pork shoulder and ribs.
 I think the impact of wrapping is major on brisket, minor on the other meats.
 But you do not absolutely need to crutch.
 If you don't, you'll end up with a firmer crust, but you risk slightly drier and tougher meat.

 The next controversy over the crutch is whether you should wrap in butcher paper or foil.
 Brisket master Aaron Franklin of Franklin Barbecue in Austin uses untreated pink butcher paper like this.
 Click here to order some from Amazon if you want to try it.